yonis-savary/sharp-php/Docs/core/logging.md

 # 📃 Logging & Shortcuts

-Sharp got the [Logger](../../Classes/Core/Logger.php) class that can be used to log informations inside a log file
+The [Logger](../../Classes/Core/Logger.php) class can be used to log informations inside a CSV file

-As this class is a component, it can be retrieved with `Logger::getInstance()` and then used to log text to `Storage/sharp.csv`
+As this class is a component, it can be retrieved with `Logger::getInstance()` and used to log infos to `Storage/sharp.csv`

 You can log by calling the `log()` method